-This fall, Camosun is offering two evening courses for anyone interested in expanding their knowledge in community and educational support.
-These two courses can be used as credit towards the completion of the Community Support & Education Assistant Certificate Program.
+This winter, Camosun is offering an evening course for working professionals and any student interested in expanding their knowledge in community and educational support.
+This course can be used as credit towards the completion of the College's Community Support & Education Assistant Certificate Program.

 - Attend classes in the evening during the week